viitle/coursera-getting-cleaning-data/README.md

     4. Copy inside Data folder the file: `run_analysis.R`, `activity_labels.txt` and `features.txt`

-    5. Run the R script by R console or RStudio
+    5. Run the R script by R console or RStudio with `source` command

     6. In Data folder you will found the tidy data file called `averages_data.txt`